 b.
 Establish “Feedback Buddy” Pairs

-| Category | Tool Examples | How to Use |
+| Category | Recommended Tools | How to Use |

 |---|---|---|

-| Knowledge Sharing | Notion, Confluence | Build a team wiki for tutorials and playbooks |
+| Knowledge Sharing | Notion, Confluence | Build a personal and team wiki for tutorials, standard operating procedures, and playbooks. |

-| Community Forums | Slack channels, Discord servers | Post questions, share learnings, and crowdsource solutions |
+| Community Forums | Slack, Discord, Reddit | Post highly specific questions, share learnings, and crowdsource solutions in communities built around your niche. |

-4. Actionable Tips
+4. Actionable Tips for Career Success

 Conclusion